-Many students fail to realize they qualify for PSAT fee waivers, which is why we suggest talking to your counselor early on in the PSAT registration process about discounts for low-income 11th graders.
-Note that fee waivers apply to all sorts of students, including homeschooled students, U.S. citizens testing outside the U.S., and non-U.S. citizens testing in the U.S.
+Many students fail to realize they qualify for a PSAT fee waiver, which is why we suggest talking to your counselor early in the PSAT registration process about discounts for low-income 11th graders.

-There is a caveat, though: fee waivers only cover the actual cost of the exam ($16) and not any additional fees required by your school.
-So even with a fee waiver, you may still have to pay a nominal fee in order to take the PSAT.
+There is a caveat, though: fee waivers only cover the actual cost of the exam ($18) and not any additional fees that might be required by the school.
+So even with a fee waiver, you might still have to pay a nominal fee in order to take the PSAT.
 As always, check with your school for details.

 #4: Decide Whether You'll Take the PSAT as a Sophomore

-Most students take the PSAT as juniors, but some take the PSAT as sophomores to get a feel for the overall format of the test and what you’ll be expected to know.
+Most students take the PSAT as juniors, but some choose to take the PSAT as sophomores to get a feel for the format of the test and what you'll be expected to know.
 The downside?
-Sophomores are ineligible for National Merit scholarships, which target high-scoring juniors only, so there's no monetary benefit to taking the PSAT as a sophomore.
+Sophomores are not eligible for National Merit scholarships, which target high-scoring juniors only, so there is no monetary benefit to taking the PSAT as a sophomore.